XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Validation time1–3 business days (may be longer during peak periods)
+Validation time1–3 business days (may vary during peak times)

 Opening procedure